Starman7312/internet_radio/README.md

 Alternatively, you can run it using the installed **Run Files**, which when opened will run the software
 > These can be located at: *cwd/internet_radio/Run Files/Windows/Radio.bat* or *cwd/internet_radio/Run Files/Windows/Radio.sh*
 > # replace cwd with the directory used for installing
-> - Windows:
+> - E.g. Windows:
 >
+>         cd Downloads
->         cd "/cwd/internet_radio/Run Files/Windows" # replace cwd with the directory used for installing
+>         cd "/internet_radio/Run Files/Windows" # replace cwd with the directory used for installing
 >         Radio.bat
 >
 > - Linux: